Uninstall the Mac Agent

 Manually uninstall the Mac Agent

-When you manually uninstall the Mac Agent, the uninstall is communicated back to N-sight RMM and the device is removed from the N-sight RMM Dashboard(if is was not already removed).
+When you manually uninstall the Mac Agent, the uninstall is communicated back to N-sight RMM and the device is removed from the All Devices view(if is was not already removed).

 There are two options to manually remove the Mac Agent from the computer: